ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- to let them try it.
-.
-Use of Salt.
-?Jr &gt; -?
-...?ny eascr, of disordered
-stomach, a teaspoonful of salt is a
+ a teaspoonful of salt is a
 certain cure.
 In the violent inter?
 nal achtug, termed colic, put a tea­
 spoonful of salt to a pint of cold wa?